zelanko/sql-docs.ru-ru/docs/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server.md

 #Choose only ONE of the following, corresponding to your OS version

 #SUSE Linux Enterprise Server 11 SP4
+#Ensure SUSE Linux Enterprise 11 Security Module has been installed
 zypper ar https://packages.microsoft.com/config/sles/11/prod.repo

 #SUSE Linux Enterprise Server 12